Understanding Car Insurance Deductibles

 Can a car insurance deductible be waived?

-In most situations, a deductible will apply – but there are some circumstances in which the deductible may be waived.
-If you have comprehensive coverage and make a claim to repair windshield glass damage, then your deductible may be waived.
+In most situations, for coverages with a deductible, a deductible will apply - but there are some circumstances in which the deductible may be waived.
+For example, if you have comprehensive coverage and make a claim to repair windshield glass damage, then your deductible may be waived.
 Check with your insurance representative to verify what deductibles apply.
 In some states, you may purchase additional auto insurance coverage that will waive your deductible in some scenarios.
 Check your state reference page for more information.

 Now that you know more about how deductibles work, get a free car insurance quote from GEICO today.